kavezo/lang-club/README.md

 ## Website

-The site is currently hosted on [http://stanford.edu/~atsang2/languagesclub.html](http://stanford.edu/~atsang2/languagesclub.html).
+The site used to be hosted on [http://stanford.edu/~atsang2/languagesclub.html](http://stanford.edu/~atsang2/languagesclub.html) and will find a new home shortly.